jschmerge/config/README.md

 config
 ======

-This is just a place where I dump some config files so i can pull them to random servers
+This is just a place where I dump some config files so I can have the same development environment on multiple computers.